Rural flight: Historical trends

 Prior to the Industrial Revolution, rural flight occurred in mostly localized regions.
 Pre-industrial societies did not experience large rural-urban migration flows primarily due to the inability of cities to support large populations.
 Lack of large employment industries, high urban mortality, and low food supplies all served as checks keeping pre-industrial cities much smaller than their modern counterparts.
 Ancient Athens and Rome, scholars estimate, had peak populations of 80,000 and 500,000.

 The onset of the Industrial Revolution in Europe in the late 19th century removed many of these checks.
 As food supplies increased and stabilized and industrialized centers arose, cities began to support larger populations, sparking the start of rural flight on a massive scale.
+This was often helped along by periodic agricultural recessions.
 The United Kingdom went from having 20% of the population living in urban areas in 1800 to more than 70% by 1925.
 While the late 19th century and early 20th century saw much of rural flight focused in Western Europe and the United States, as industrialization spread throughout the world during the 20th century, rural flight and urbanization followed quickly behind.
 In the early twenty-first century, rural flight was especially distinctive phenomenon in China and sub-Saharan Africa.